OthelloPop/UTDEPICS_UTDesign_Dashboard/README.md

 ```

 ✔ Your Prisma schema was created at prisma/schema.prisma
-  You can now open it in your favorite editor.
+  You can now open it in Visual Studio Code

-warn You already have a .gitignore file.
-Don't forget to add `.env` in it to not commit any private information.
+warn Don't forget to add `.env` and anything with `.env` in its name to the `.gitignore` to not commit any private information.

 Next steps:
 1. Set the DATABASE_URL in the .env file to point to your existing database.
 If your database has no tables yet, read https://pris.ly/d/getting-started